 Feeling a bit disconnected to the business world?
 LinkedIn wants to help.
 The firm operates an online professional network designed to help members find jobs, connect with other professionals, and locate business opportunities.
 The site has grown to reach more than 430 million users in some 200 countries since its launch in 2003.
 LinkedIn is free to join; it offers a paid premium membership with additional tools and sells advertising.
 It additionally earns revenue through its job listing service, which allows companies to post job openings and search for candidates on LinkedIn.
-In 2016 Microsoft agreed to pay $26.2 billion to acquire LinkedIn.
+In 2016 Microsoft paid $26.2 billion to acquire LinkedIn.

 In addition to free services such as creating profiles, connecting and communicating with other LinkedIn members, and viewing business and job listing pages, the company generates revenue through three product lines: Talent Solutions, Marketing Solutions, and Premium Subscriptions.

 Talent Solutions represents LinkedIn's largest segment, accounting for about 63% of revenue, and includes recruitment and job listing services for enterprises and job seeker subscriptions for individuals.
 Marketing Solutions (advertising services for enterprises and individuals) and Premium Subscriptions (advanced listing, search, and communication services and tools) generate the remainder of sales.

 Americas is LinkedIn's largest market, contributing about 67% of sales in fiscal 2015.
 Europe, the Middle East, and Africa (EMEA) brings in about a quarter of revenue.
 Revenue is growing at a faster pace in the EMEA and Asia-Pacific (APAC) regions than in the US.

 The company has office space across the US and internationally, including Ireland where additional office space is being built.
 It has data centers in the US and Singapore.